 Millions of people had their events canceled because of the virus.
 Some entertainment venues and travel agencies, however, are refusing to issue refunds.
 One major lawsuit, for example, has come out against SeaWorld Parks & Entertainment for refusing to provide park pass refunds after shutting down its parks due to COVID-19.
 Another lawsuit exists against Frontier Airlines for failing to refund ticketed passengers for canceled trips.

-Do not wait to contact an attorney about a possible lawsuit related to the coronavirus pandemic.
+Do not wait to contact a Dallas personal injury attorney about a possible lawsuit related to the coronavirus pandemic.
 Courthouses throughout the US have continued accepting new lawsuits virtually and electronically.
 Whether you have a case concerning your business, family, employer, wages, a recent purchase or your individual safety, a lawyer can help you understand your rights and possibly file a lawsuit.
 One or more parties may owe you compensation for torts during the COVID-19 pandemic.